innocuous-symmetry/e-commerce/README.md

 ## Accessing the Project and its REST API Online
 1. The REST API for this project is exposed at https://mikayla-spice-market-api.herokuapp.com/
 2. The client site will be hosted on Netlify and is not online as of yet.

+## Accessing API Documentation
+The Swagger docs for this project can be accessed at https://mikayla-spice-market-api.herokuapp.com/api-docs/